-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$30.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$30.

 Turfgrass I (3 CR)

 The basics of turfgrass identification, selection, use and care will be covered.
 The emphasis will be on efficient management of soil and turf on large or small grounds.
 Upon successful completion of this course, students should be able to demonstrate their ability to properly identify the major categories of turfgrass; establish and maintain turfgrass; identify turfgrass pests; and develop a pest control fertilizer program.
 Irrigation systems, their maintenance and repair will also be discussed.
 2 hrs. lecture, 2 hrs. lab/wk.